cloudacademy/Apache-Prometheus-Exporter/README.md

           - targets: ['{PLACE_THE_IP_ADDRESS_HERE}:9117']
 ```

-Now create the configMap and makle the required changes to the deployment.yaml by uncommenting the commented lines under the Prometheus Server container such that it looks like the YAML below:
+Now create the configMap and make the required changes to the deployment.yaml by uncommenting the commented lines under the Prometheus Server container such that it looks like the YAML below:

 ```
       - image: prom/prometheus